 Brown believes that learning is as important outside the classroom as it is inside.
 He is passionately committed to helping students explore their own narratives through writing, literature, and beyond.
-Aaron and his wife, Melinda, live in Hutchinson, where they enjoy biking, running, playing basketball, and drinking good coffee.
+Aaron and his wife, Melinda, live in Lyons, where they enjoy biking, running, playing basketball, and drinking good coffee.

 M.F.A. in Poetry Writing from the University of Maryland